Our design

 Rutger Andersson

 Rutger Andersson combines function and aesthetics.
-Like all who endeavour to create perfection, he knows when enough is enough and does not embellish his creations with unnecessary adornment.
+Like all who endeavor to create perfection, he knows when enough is enough and does not embellish his creations with unnecessary adornment.
+He prefers to be inspired by cars of the 1950s rather than design exhibitions in Milan.
+The result is furniture with soul.
+His touch makes any product live up to its full potential.

 Måns Broman